Visit our Re-post guidelines

 In a study published in the journal Nuclear Medicine Communications this month (Jan.
-2012), researchers assessed fluoride uptake and calcification in the major arteries of 61 patients who were administered sodium fluoride, the active ingredient in most fluoridated toothpastes.
+2012), researchers tested a new diagnostic technology and assessed fluoride uptake and calcification in the major arteries of 61 patients who were administered sodium fluoride, the active ingredient in most fluoridated toothpastes.
 The study revealed:

 "The coronary fluoride uptake value in patients with cardiovascular events was significantly higher than in patients without cardiovascular events."